Trail of the Lost; The Relentless Search to Bring Home the Missing Hikers of the Pacific Crest Trail

 But as Lankford notes, “Alas, beginner’s optimism can take us only so far.
 Less than 12 percent of wannabe thru-hikers will successfully trek the PCT’s entire length in one go.”

-Myriad dangers lie in wait for hikers on the PCT: extremes of heat and cold, lack of water, floods and snow storms, treacherous terrain, wild animals, aggressive marijuana farmers and human predators taking advantage of hiking culture and “trail angels” who leave food, clothing and camping items for hikers.
+Many dangers wait for PCT hikers: extreme heat and cold, lack of water, floods, snow storms, treacherous terrain, wild animals, aggressive marijuana farmers and human predators taking advantage of hiking culture and “trail angels” who leave food, clothing and camping items for hikers.

 Lankford’s exquisitely written book is heart-wrenching in its reporting of the suffering of families enduring what Dr. Pauline Boss calls “ambiguous loss.”
 The term describes the grief of not knowing whether a loved one is absent or present, dead or alive.

-Families tracing a lost loved one faced a multitude of law enforcement districts, often under staffed and under funded.
-They encounter so-called “witnesses” who either innocently and inaccurately think they have seen a missing hiker — or lie about seeing the hiker.
+Families tracing a loved one lost on the PCT face a multitude of law enforcement districts, often understaffed and underfunded.
+They encounter so-called “witnesses” who either innocently and inaccurately think they have seen a missing hiker — or lie for attention.

-This tragic story has the suspense and thrills of an outdoor adventure story while also offering a wealth of information and fascinating facts about the wilderness, search and rescue operations and case histories of other lost individuals.
+This tragic story has the suspense and thrills of an outdoor adventure story with a wealth of information and fascinating facts about the wilderness, search and rescue operations and case histories of other lost individuals.

 As Lankford writes, “On the trail of the lost, you may not find what you’re searching for, but you will find more than you seek.”